manuelamador/micro_risks_pareto_improving_policies/README.md

     julia> using IJulia
     julia> notebook(dir=".")

-That should open a browser with jupyter.
+That should open a browser with [Jupyter](https://jupyter.org/) .
 Navigate to `scripts` to locate the notebooks.

 Theere are three notebooks: